markwpiper/onfleet/README.md

 # Onfleet Ruby SDK

+Ruby SDK for Onfleet.com's API.
+This is a fork of [nwbar/onfleet](http://github.com/nwbar/onfleet) that adds support for Onfleet's metadata query APIs, and for inline recipient/destination creation when creating tasks.

-Ruby SDK for Onfleet.com's API. **This is NOT an official SDK**.
+**This is NOT an official SDK**.
 [Official Documentation](http://docs.onfleet.com/docs/).
 The entirety of the response payload is accessible by instance methods.
-The raw response can is accessible through the `params` instance method on all objects.
+The raw response is accessible through the `params` instance method on all objects.

+This SDK internally uses the [rest-client](https://github.com/rest-client/rest-client) gem.

 ## Usage
 Install the gem.